JdeRobot/DetectionMetrics/docs/_pages/installation.md

 ```

 # Compile and Install from source
-To use the latest version of DetectionStudio you need to compile and install it from source.
+To use the latest version of Detection Studio you need to compile and install it from source.
 To get started you can either read along or follow [these video tutorials](https://www.youtube.com/watch?v=HYuFFTnEn5s&list=PLgB5c9xg9C91DJ30WFlHfHAhMECeho-gU).
 ## Requirements